 Super Bowl betting is big business.
 In fact there are few sporting events in the world that attract as much betting interest as the Super Bowl.
 In this guide we will show you how to bet on the Super Bowl, how to analyse the competing teams, give you our Super Bowl prediction, introduce you to the world of Super Bowl props and even tell you how to bet on Super Bowl commercials.

-How much is bet on the Super Bowl?
+How much money is bet on the Super Bowl?

 Last season was a record year Super Bowl betting in Nevada, with just over $132million bet on the game between the Denver Broncos and the Carolina Panthers.
 Quite a sum on its own.